joschock/patina/docs/src/integrate/patina_dxe_core_requirements.md

 > **Guidance:**
 > Platforms must not include `CpuDxe` in their platforms and instead use CPU services from Patina DXE Core and MP
-> Services from a separate C based driver.
+> Services from a separate C based driver such as [`MpDxe`](https://github.com/OpenDevicePartnership/patina-edk2/blob/main/PatinaPkg/MpDxe)
+> for X64 systems or [`ArmPsciMpServicesDxe`](https://github.com/tianocore/edk2/tree/master/ArmPkg/Drivers/ArmPsciMpServicesDxe).

 #### 4.2 AArch64-specific requirements